microsoft/pxt-adafruit/docs/projects/banana-keyboard-challenges.md

 ```

-* click *run* to see if the code works as expected.
+* click *Download* to see if the code works as expected.